“Arms” in the late 18th Century

 The historical record detailing the weaponry available to late 18th century militaries and private citizens is quite clear and not disputable.

-For the purposes of the Second Amendment, as drafted and approved in 1791, the Founders were addressing the arms available to “the people” as part of the requirement that they be available to join a “well regulated militia” in order to sustain the “security of a free state”, notionally the one where “the people” resided.
+For the purposes of the Second Amendment, as drafted in 1789 and ratified in 1791 and amplified by the 1792 Militia Act, the Founders were addressing the arms available to “the people” as part of the requirement that the free white men from age 18 to 45 be available to join a “well regulated militia” in order to sustain the “security of a free state”, notionally the one where “the people” resided.

 What were the “arms” to which the Founders were referring?
 Present day military experts and historians have provided the relevant historical materials.